State officials discuss coronavirus threat to Hawaii

 In a news conference on Monday, they discussed what is being done to protect the state.

 “On Jan.
-17, there was 45 cases of novel Caronavirus and two deaths,” said one state official.
+17, there was 45 cases of Novel Coronavirus and two deaths,” said one state official.
 “Today, just a few weeks later, the virus has infected almost 17,000 people and caused more than 300 deaths in China.”

-Rep. Gene Ward (D) Hawaii Kai- Kalama Valley asked officials what the likelihood of Hawaii getting a case of Caronavirus was.
+Rep. Gene Ward (R) Hawaii Kai- Kalama Valley asked officials what the likelihood of Hawaii getting a case of Coronavirus was.

-Officials went over different scenarios here in Hawaii but re-assured that there have been no cases or suspected cases of Caronavirus here in Hawaii.
+Officials went over different scenarios here in Hawaii but re-assured that there have been no cases or suspected cases of COronavirus here in Hawaii.

 “Should we find such an individual, that individual would be ill, have a fever or cough, or has shortness of breath and has traveled to Hubei Province, potentially mainland China, but really we’re talking about Hubei,” Dr. Park said.
 “That group by the way is quickly narrowing because the lockdown in China occurred 12 days ago so we anticipate by midweek this week that group is almost non-existent outside of China.”